tim273/weather_radio_scripts/README.md

-# Streaming to Multiple Icecast 2 Servers with RTL SDR and Darkice
+# Streaming to Multiple Icecast2 Servers with RTL SDR and Darkice

 ### Introduction